gitMichaelHuang/simple-expense-tracker/README.md

 A CLI application for tracking personal expenses with category-based summaries.

 ## Features
-- Add individual expenses with pre-defined categories: "Bills", "Food", "Savings", "Services", "Other"
+- Add individual expenses with pre-defined categories: Bills, Food, Savings, Services, Other.
 - Import CSV data
 - View spending summaries and trends